Keto Eggnog Recipe

 This step is crucial to avoid curdling the eggs.
-It consists of slowly adding large scoops of hot milk into the egg mixture while whisking vigorously to avoid ‘cooking’ the eggs.
+It consists of slowly adding large scoops of the hot milk into the egg mixture while whisking vigorously to avoid ‘cooking’ the eggs.

-After you have added half of the hot milk into the egg mixture, your eggs are at the right temperature and you can bring back all the ingredients from the mixing bowl to the saucepan.
+After you have added half of the hot milk into the egg mixture, your eggs are at the right temperature, and you can bring back all the ingredients from the mixing bowl to the saucepan.

 Thickening the eggnog

-This last step consists of thickening the eggnog over medium heat, stirring constantly until creamy like a light custard.
+This last step consists of thickening the eggnog over medium heat, constantly stirring until creamy like a light custard.